This information is intended for use by health professionals

 Epidemiological studies in human pregnancy have shown no ill effects due to paracetamol used in the recommended dosage, but patients should follow the advice of their doctor regarding its use.
 A large amount of data on pregnant women indicate neither malformative, nor feto/neonatal toxicity.
-Paracetamol can be used during pregnancy if clinically needed however it should be used at the lowest effective dose for the shortest possible time and at the lowest possible frequency.
+Epidemiological studies on neurodevelopment in children exposed to paracetamol in utero show inconclusive results.
+If clinically needed, paracetamol can be used during pregnancy if clinically needed however it should be used at the lowest effective dose for the shortest possible time and at the lowest possible frequency.

 Paracetamol is excreted in breast milk but not in a clinically significant amount.
 Available published data do not contraindicate breast feeding.

 Paracetamol has no influence on the ability to drive and use machines.